Crossing cultures with VCC culinary arts student Kalvin Frid

 November is Apprentice Recognition Month in B.C., and for those considering a career in culinary arts, Kalvin shares his experience working with some of the best in the trade.

 According to the Government of British Columbia, cook, chef, and hospitality grads will be highly sought after in the coming years for their skills and knowledge in preparing nutritious meals to ensure public safety in areas such as health care, tourism, and early childhood and K-12 education.
-The demand for skilled workers in culinary arts and hospitality will continue to climb in the province, as Vancouver becomes one of the premier cities to host international events such as the Grey Cup, and the FIFA World Cup.
+The demand for skilled workers in culinary arts and hospitality will continue to climb in the province, as Vancouver becomes one of the premier cities to host international events such as the 2024 Grey Cup and the 2026 FIFA World Cup.

 You just returned from your internship with ALMA in Italy earlier this year.
 What was that experience like and what would you say to any student looking to study abroad or do an international exchange?